Sternocleidomastoid muscle: Anatomical landmark

-The sternocleidomastoid is within the investing fascia of the neck, along with the trapezius muscle, with which it shares its nerve supply (the accessory nerve).
+The sternocleidomastoid is within the deep fascia of the neck, along with the trapezius muscle, with which it shares its nerve supply (the accessory nerve).
 It is thick and thus serves as a primary landmark of the neck, as it divides the neck into anterior and posterior cervical triangles (in front and behind the muscle, respectively) which helps define the location of structures, such as the lymph nodes for the head and neck.

 Many important structures relate to the sternocleidomastoid, including the common carotid artery, accessory nerve, and brachial plexus.

 Clinical significance

 Examination of the sternocleidomastoid muscle forms part of the examination of the cranial nerves.
 It can be felt on each side of the neck when a person moves their head to the opposite side.

-The triangle formed by the clavicle and the sternal and clavicular heads of the sternocleidomastoid muscle is used as a landmark in identifying the correct location for central venous catheterization.
+Sedillot's triangle, formed between the sternal and clavicular heads of the sternocleidomastoid muscle is used as a landmark in identifying the correct location for central venous catheterization.

-Contraction of the muscle gives rise to a condition called torticollis or wry neck, and this can have a number of causes.
+Contraction of the muscle gives rise to a condition called torticollis or wry neck, and this can have a number of causes, including rheumatic, reflex or congenital causes.
 Torticollis gives the appearance of a tilted head on the side involved.
 Treatment involves physiotherapy exercises to stretch the involved muscle and strengthen the muscle on the opposite side of the neck.
 Congenital torticollis can have an unknown cause or result from birth trauma that gives rise to a mass or tumor that can be palpated within the muscle.